 The NLAS counts are not intended to be a precise measure of demand: legal need fluctuates over time and does not necessarily translate into demand for services.
 However, NLAS indicators provide a readily available proxy measure that is comparable across all Australian geographic areas and so can be used to assess relative potential demand between geographic areas.

-The National Legal Needs Dashboard is an interactive online data tool that helps legal assistance services and justice departments identify potential legal need in their areas.
+The Foundation's legal needs dashboard is an interactive online data tool that helps legal assistance services and justice departments identify potential legal need in their areas.
+The concept of the dashboard is to allow users to explore different indicators and/or proxy estimates of legal need at various levels of geography.

 Locating legal needs at smaller levels of geography may require utilising various sources of information to provide a more complete and accurate picture than any one source alone.